meetha44/Bargain-Hunter/README.md

   -Install pandas (by typing "pip install pandas" into the terminal)
 3. Open "Bargain Hunter" or "Bargain HunterV2" in a Python IDE and press run.
 4. Wait for the output

+The API continues to be the bottleneck in the algorithm.
+This is because the API is free of charge and limits the requests to 500 per hour along with limited features, but is the best free finance API available.
+A paid service would drastically improve the efficiency of the algorithm.